simy404/ft_printf/README.md

 On a 64-bit system, however, arguments are passed using a combination of registers and stack memory, with registers taking priority for the first few arguments (typically up to 6 integer or pointer arguments).
 Only when registers are exhausted are arguments placed on the stack.

 However, **the specific behavior of variadic arguments in memory can vary significantly depending on the architecture and compiler**.
 Some compilers may handle variadic arguments differently, particularly when optimization flags are applied.
-These differences in handling are important to understand when working with low-level memory management or when porting code between systems.

 ## Learn More